LDAWG-a11y/a11yWebApp/src/guides/accessible-basic-disclosure-widgets.md

   .nav__list {
     /*
-      Let's say we want our links spaced equally, including around the first and last items We use the flex layout, position its children, with a uniform spacing, using justify-content, set to space-around
+      Let's say we want our links spaced equally, including around the first and last items, we use the flex layout, to position its children, with uniform spacing, using 'justify-content', set to 'space-around' */
-    */
     display: flex;
     justify-content: space-around;